starzonmyarmz/writings/published/filtering-options-in-a-select-box-with-jquery.md

 Making it Cool with JavaScript
 ------------------------------

 This tutorial uses the jQuery library to make life easier for our validation and filtering needs.
 I’m a big fan of jQuery and I highly recommend it.
 I realize that using jQuery can add a significant amount of page load time.
 While we want to be able to validate the form, we also don’t want to have the user wait for JavaScript to load before they start filling out the form.
-This is why I prefer placing JavaScript right before the closing “ tag.
+This is why I prefer placing JavaScript right before the closing tag.
 The first thing we need to do is to include the jQuery library.
 You can download and host it yourself, or you can do what I do and let Google host it for you.

 All of our JavaScript will be in a self-contained function <code>filterSelectBox()</code>.
 In our function, the first thing we’ll do is disable the second <code>select</code> element.
 We’re using JavaScript to do this, rather than HTML, in case the user has JavaScript disabled.
 If we used HTML and the user had JavaScript disabled, the drink element would never become enabled.
-We’ll also create an array of all the drink options from the second <code>element.
+We’ll also create an array of all the drink options from the second element.
 Then we’ll assign it to a variable.
-We’ll be filtering out options in this array based on the</code> the user chooses from the first select box.
+We’ll be filtering out options in this array based on the the user chooses from the first select box.

 ```javascript
 (function filterSelectBox() {